10 Best Solar Reflective Paint for Roofs

 Which works better?

-However, if you are on a strict budget and solar panels are not a practical addition to your building, then heat and light reflective paint is the better choice.
+However, if you are on a strict budget and solar panels are not a practical addition to your building, then heat and light reflective paint is a better choice.

 Heat reflective house paints do not do as well during the winter months, but you can save upwards of 15% on your electricity bills.